 “I remember my husband, Andrew, saying 'It might be bad but it’s not going to be something like leukaemia'.”Natalee, Ted's mum

-Ted was an average 3-year-old boy, always playing outside, crazy about Lego and chasing after his older brother, Oscar.
-But when Ted was diagnosed with Acute Lymphoblastic Leukemia (ALL) it turned his life and that of his family into a nightmare.
+Ted was a typical Aussie kid, always playing outside, crazy about Lego and chasing after his older brother, Oscar.
+But the day after his fourth birthday Ted was diagnosed with acute lymphoblastic leukemia (ALL), turning his life, and that of his family, into a nightmare.

 Ted was an average 3-year-old boy when one night he started screaming and couldn’t be consoled by his parents, Natalee and Andrew.
 The next morning, Ted was lethargic and struggling to walk.